QATPR/QATPR.github.io/WeeklyProgress.md

 ### Week 6 (19 Oct - 23 Oct)

 Our group decided that we needed to conduct an angle test of the walls to best determine which angle is best quickly displaces the fasteners to their allocated compartment to address the problems faced the previous week.
-Thus we came up with an aluminium angle testing board.The board have multiple holes angled in increments of 5 degrees to mount the walls for testing, along with the holes to mount the vibrator offcourse.Below is an image.
+Thus we came up with an aluminium angle testing board.The board have multiple holes angled in increments of 5 degrees to mount the walls for testing, along with the holes to mount the vibrator offcourse.
+Below is an image.

 <img src="https://github.com/QATPR/QATPR.github.io/blob/main/imagesFaris/Aluminium%20Angle%20Test%20Photo.PNG" width ="500">